imankulov/pickle-compat/README.md

 ## Monkeypatching the unpickler

-Before we go straight to this topic, there's one remark about Python3 pickle.
+Before we go straight to this topic, there's one remark about Python 3 pickle.
 It uses the fast version implemented in C if possible, and if it's not, it falls back to the slow pure-python implementation.
 [See the code](https://github.com/python/cpython/blob/5eb45d7d4e812e89d77da84cc619e9db81561a34/Lib/pickle.py#L1772-L1787).

 We plan to subclass the standard unpickler with our version that overwrites the handler of the `BUILD` opcode.
 We can use this unpickler directly or monkey patch the original pickle module to call it implicitly.
 The code that we need to overwrite is [load_build](https://github.com/python/cpython/blob/5eb45d7d4e812e89d77da84cc619e9db81561a34/Lib/pickle.py#L1709-L1731).
 If you read the code, you can see that the builder tries to find out the `__setstate__` method of the object, and if nothing is found, fall back to assigning via `__dict__`.